Olga-smart/FSD4/readme.md

 * Two slider types: single (1 slider) and double (2 sliders)
 * Support of negative and fractional values
 * Ability to set custom step
-* Ability to disable UI elements (min and max, current value, scale)
+* Ability to disable UI elements (min and max labels, current value label, scale)
 * Slider writes its value right into input value field.
 This makes it easy to use in any html form
 * Any slider value can be set through data-attribute (eg. data-min="10")
 * Slider supports external methods to control it after creation